phydroxide/ensign/10_Certificates/README.md

 ## Application Load Balancer
 I also need an [External Applcation Load Balancer](https://console.cloud.google.com/welcome?walkthrough_id=load-balancing--ext-https-load-balancer-ingress&_ga=2.244656581.1162373025.1719459190-2005931062.1714184856)

+Part of this process includes:
+* Creating a Front End
+* Registering the IP in DNS
+* Connecting the Backend IPs, Ports, and Path Routes
+* Creating a Certificate
+* Validating the Certificate

+You can try the Backends that are created by Kubernetes Services, or point to the Ingress which is what I did.

 ## Certificates

 Load Balancers allow the creation of a certificate.
 You can Generate the CSR yourself, have an authority issue you a cert and import it, or let Google Manage it for you.